Brown0101/VehicleAPI/README.md

-# ND035-P02-VehiclesAPI-Project
+# Vehicles API Project

-Project repository for JavaND Project 2, where students implement a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.
+Project repository for Vehicles API Project, where students implement a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.

 ## Instructions